ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 imu filter defaults: set IMU_GYRO_CUTOFF to 80 and MC_DTERM_CUTOFF to 30
-message: imu filter defaults: set IMU_GYRO_CUTOFF to 80 and MC_DTERM_CUTOFF to 30

 tested on at least 5 different vehicles, including AeroFC.
 The values should be conservative, good setups (with low vibrations) can increase